ShuaiNIEgithub/Centromics/README.md

 # Introduction
-Centromeres are extremely unique regions of heterochromatin on chromosomes.
-They typically exhibit close interchromosomal or intrachromosomal interactions in the three-dimensional genome structure, as well as being marked by specific DNA-binding proteins, including the centromere protein H3 variant (CENH3), and are enriched with high-copy tandem repeat sequences.
-Centromics is a pipeline used to identify centromeres in highly contiguous genome assemblies, such as the T2T genome.
-It utilizes PacBio/ONT long-read sequencing to identify specific clusters of high-copy tandem repeats, thereby pinpointing potential centromere regions.
-Centromeres can also be identified based on HI-C sequencing and CENH3 chip-seq.
+Centromics is a computational pipeline for centromeres identification in highly contiguous genome assemblies, such as the T2T genome.
+It utilizes various evidences as reflected in distribution of tandem repeat, chromatin contact, and CENH3 Chip-Seq, to pinpoint the potential centromere regions.
+In this pipeline, (1) high-copy tandem repeats are identified and explored from high-quality long reads from PacBio/ONT sequencing; (2) chromatin contacts from Hi-C sequencing and (3) CENH3 chip-seq could also be examined.
+Centromics is workable solely on a high-quality genome assembly (where centromeres are assembled well).

-# Install
+# Installation
 ```
 git clone --recurse-submodules https://github.com/zhangrengang/Centromics
 cd Centromics